 Disclaimer: This is not an official translation for or by The Church of Jesus Christ of Latter-day Saints.
-It is not intended as a correction, update, or alternative version of the essay on integrity.
+It is not intended as a correction, update, or alternative version of the tramadol and migraines Los Angeles.
 This is not a discussion of the yet-unfinished history of the Book of Mormon in Hebrew, nor the politic regarding why it is not distributed in Hebrew at this time.

 It is only, merely, and weakly the present-progressive (and never finished) process of personal study, Hebrew study, and my practice of studying a language by reading the Book of Mormon as recommended in “Preach My Gospel“.
 I do also practice translating the Book of Mormon from English to Hebrew, but do not post that writing publicly, in full respect of our church’s covenants with Israel regarding the Jerusalem Center.